MichaelDao/Twitter-Heatmap/README.md

     cp .env.example .env
     npm install
     npm start  # run the webpack dev server and flask server using concurrently

-You will see a pretty welcome screen.
+You will see a pretty welcome screen on http://localhost:5000

+From here on you don't need to do anything else, the rest below is for the developers

 Once you have installed your DBMS, run the following to create your app's database tables and perform the initial migration ::